Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 The import of medicinal products for a CUP follows the same regulatory requirements as the import of other medicinal products.
 Import is carried out by entities holding import authorisation or by hospital pharmacies that can import by virtue of being a pharmacy.
 Within the EEA, only import authorisation is required, whereas outside the EEA (third countries), a manufacturing authorisation is also necessary.

-Manufacturing authorisation is granted by NOMA and requires, among other things, that the importer has a Qualified Person (QP) responsible for ensuring that professional requirements related to both the medicinal product and its transportation are met.
-A manufacturing authorisation entails that the entity must have a Qualified Person (QP) to oversee compliance with professional standards for imports from countries outside the EEA.
+Manufacturing authorisation is granted by NOMA and requires, among other things, that the importer has a Qualified Person (QP) responsible for ensuring that professional requirements related to both the medicinal product and its transportation are met and to oversee compliance with professional standards for imports from countries outside the EEA.

-The application must meet the definition of compassionate use and include all required documentation for the review process to begin (see above).
+The application must meet the requirements of compassionate use program and include all required documentation for the review process to begin (see above).

 NOMA may impose a time limit or other conditions on the approval of a CUP.
-If an extension is needed beyond the approved timeframe, an application for the extension of the program must be submitted.
+If an extension is needed beyond the approved timeframe, an application for the extension must be submitted.

 There is no fee for Compassionate Use Program applications.